 Giving her a quick thanks, I turned toward the sign with arrows pointing in different directions to figure out where I needed to go.
 For the most part the hospital seemed strangely quiet.
 I imagined there to be more hustle and bustle.
-The sign pointed me to left so I ventured toward 2 East.
+The sign pointed me to the left, so I ventured toward 2 East.
 Even though I was wearing baggy teal scrubs and white tennis shoes that gave me blisters, I still felt like an outsider compared to the faculty.
-It was clear that I was a high school student by the lost look on my face.

 After passing a hallway filled with abandoned beds and closed office doors, I finally made it to the medical unit.
-This is where the hustle and bustle I expected was.
 At the nurses' station, women in red scrubs were typing on the computer and talking to their co-workers.
 Others in blue scrubs were standing in various parts of the dim-lit hallway and typing on their portable computers or counting pills.
 Doctors in white lab coats were weaving in and out of patient's rooms, constantly putting on hand sanitizer as they did.
-My feet felt like they were plastered to the floor, not knowing where to go or who to talk to.
-Timidly, I approached the nurses' station trying to grab someone's attention...
+Excitement and nerves filled my stomach with butterflies.
+Today, was my first day of clinical rotation through the Allied Health program.
+I finally get to shadow nurses and observe what the healthcare field is like.

-...All my life I wanted to become a nurse.
+All my life I wanted to become a nurse.
 My mother is currently a nurse at A.I.
 Dupont Hospital for Children and worked on the oncology unit for twenty years.
-When I was little, she would always tell me about how sick her patients were and that we should pray for them to get better.
-She told me that they lost their hair and would be in the hospital for weeks at a time.
-Some of them even died she said.
-I could not imagine what they were going through.
-This made me want to take care of them just like my mom and bring them comfort...
+When I was little, she would always tell me about how sick her patients were and I could not imagine what they were going through.
+Hearing her stories made me want to take care of them just like my mom and bring them comfort.
+I decided to apply for the Allied Health program during my senior year of high school so that I could shadow healthcare professionals in a hospital setting.